entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2009, 2017): Pineal or rostropineal plate separates preorbital plates: no separation (0); separation (1).

-> - In those taxa that the pineal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**
+> - In those taxa that the pineal plate is absent such as in phyllolepids, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is 0.